 (DD-792: dp.
 2,050; l.
 376'6"; b.
 39'8"; dr. 17'9"; s.
 35 k.; cpl.
 320; a.
 5 5", 10 21" tt., 6 dcp., 2 dct.; cl.
 Fletcher)

 Born in San Francisco, Calif., 26 July 1890, Daniel Judson Callaghan graduated from the Naval Academy in 1911.
-His prewar service included command of Truxtun (Destroyer No. 14), staff duty afloat and ashore, and duty as Naval aide to the President.
+His prewar service included command of Truxtun (Destroyer No. 14), staff duty afloat and ashore, and duty as naval aide to the president.
 He commanded San Francisco (CA-38) from May 1941 to May 1942, then served as chief of staff to Commander, South Pacific area and South Pacific Force.
-Rear Admiral Callaghan was killed in action in the bitter naval Battle of Guadalcanal 13 November 1942 while commanding forces that helped turn back a far stronger Japanese fleet.
-He was posthumously awarded the Congressional Medal of Honor for extraordinary heroism during the action in which he gave his life.
+Rear Admiral Callaghan was killed in action in the bitter Naval Battle of Guadalcanal 13 November 1942 while commanding forces that helped turn back a far stronger Japanese fleet.
+He posthumously received the Congressional Medal of Honor for extraordinary heroism during the action in which he gave his life.

 Callaghan (DD-792) was launched 1 August 1943 by Bethlehem Steel Co., San Pedro, Calif.; sponsored by Mrs. D. J. Callaghan; commissioned 27 November 1943, Commander F. J. Johnson in command; and reported to the Pacific Fleet.